maizner/MyEcommerce-react-vite-tailwind/README.md

 - **Product Management:** Easily browse and filter products.
 - **Shopping Cart:** Add products to the cart and manage quantities.
 - **Order Handling:** Place orders and view purchase history.
+- **User Account Management:** Sign in and manage your account, with data persisted through localStorage for a seamless user experience.
 - **User-Friendly Interface:** Enjoy a modern and functional user experience.
 - **Collapsible and Draggable Sidebar:** Collapse the sidebar to focus on the main content and drag it to reposition according to your preference, providing a customizable user experience.

 ## Technologies Used

 - **React:** For a dynamic and responsive user experience.
 - **Tailwind CSS:** For a modern and flexible design.
+- **localStorage:** For persisting user account and session data.
 - **REST API:** For managing products and orders.

 ## Installation